rhempel/growrepo/README.md

 host machine - `germinate` and `reprepro`.

-The [`germinate`][germinate] tool takes a list of the top level packages that you want to have on the SD card image and generates a list of all the required dependencies.
+The [`germinate`][germinate] tool takes a list of the top level packages that you want to have on a disk image and generates a list of all the required dependencies.
 We'll massage the output of `germinate` to create a package list that can be used to set up the local repositories using `reprepro`.
 Let's start with the `germinate` installation.